-For intermittent generation, AEMO prepares ten year intermittent generation profiles based on historical performance where available or meteorological data for new or committed generation.
-These generation profiles are a deterministic input to the Monte-Carlo simulations.
+For intermittent generation, AEMO prepares ten-year intermittent generation profiles based on historical performance, where available-, and/or meteorological data for new or committed generation.
+At least five different intermittent generation profiles are developed for each generator, based on historical weather traces, and sampled as part of the Monte-Carlo simulations.
+These generation profiles are a deterministic inputlinked to the Monte-Carlo simulations. corresponding demand trace based on that same historical weather pattern to ensure any correlation between intermittent generation and demand is preserved.
 Detail on this approach and assumptions can be found in the ESOO methodology document.